 Ultrasonography is a simple diagnostic test with high sensitivity and specificity.
 Sonographic Murphy’s sign is increased abdominal tenderness on the application of pressure of the ultrasonography probe.
 Other imaging studies, such as CT scan, MRI, and HIDA scan are seldom used in the pediatric population.

 Laparoscopic cholecystectomy is the standard treatment.
-There are various benefits of laparoscopic cholecystectomy over open surgical cholecystectomy; the most significant being early recovery and mobilization.
+There are various benefits of laparoscopic cholecystectomy over open surgical cholecystectomy; the most significant are early recovery and mobilization.

-Other important management features include the prevention of bouts of cholecystitis in patients with systemic diseases, control of risk factors and avoidance of the development of chronic cholecystitis.
+Other important management features include the prevention of bouts of cholecystitis in patients with systemic diseases, control of risk factors, and avoidance of developing chronic cholecystitis.